sourencho/sourencho.github.io/_posts/2023-03-08-teaching-a-creative-coding-workshop.md

 The workshop was taught to twelve teens ages 12 to 19, over five days, for five hours each day.

-I was pretty happy with the results of the workshop!
+I was pretty happy with the results!
 The students seemed to be improving day to day, most of them found the subject matter engaging and [the work they created](https://www.picoworkshop.xyz/notes/OurCreations/Our-Creations/) was amazing~

 #### What went well
 - Having all the material readily available on a [website](https://www.picoworkshop.xyz/)